varnish/varnish-wiki/source/content/tutorials/varnish/sample_vclTemplate.rst

 Sometimes, a 301 or 302 redirect formed via Apache's mod_rewrite can mess with the HTTP port that is being passed along.
 This often happens with simple rewrite rules in a scenario where Varnish runs on :80 and Apache on :8080 on the same box.
 A redirect can then often redirect the end-user to a URL on :8080, where it should be :80.
-This may need finetuning on your setup.
+This may need fine-tuning on your setup.

 .. literalinclude:: /content/templates/vcl_defaultSample_mattias.vcl
   :lines: 298,327-330,348-349

-Setting cache for static files if Unset .......................................
+Setting cache for static files if unset .......................................

 .. literalinclude:: /content/templates/vcl_defaultSample_mattias.vcl